haxgad/fin/TESTING.md

 ## Conclusion

-The application has achieved **excellent test coverage** across all functional components:
+The application has achieved **decent test coverage** across all functional components:

 - **Overall Coverage: 66.1%** ⬆️ *Significant improvement from 61.1%*
 - **88.7% coverage** in the handlers package (core business logic)